traefik-workshops/traefik-hub-gitops/README.md

 ## Enable event correlation

+**Flux events**:

-**Flux events**: Add a new Grafana service account with a new key at http://grafana.docker.localhost/org/serviceaccounts and add the token (starting with `glsa_`) to the `apps/base/monitoring/flux-grafana.yaml` file.
+- Add a new Grafana service account with a new key at http://grafana.docker.localhost/org/serviceaccounts
+- Create a new Service Account with `Editor` role.
+- Add a Service account token and copy it to (starting with `glsa_`) to the `apps/base/monitoring/flux-grafana.yaml` file.
+- **NOTE**: You will need to apply or commit this to the repo, if it is a public repo beware that the secret will be public.

 ```shell
 export GRAFANA_TOKEN="xxx"